Bootstrapping Pions at Large $N$: Positivity bounds

 \subsection{The kink}

 The lower part of the right-hand bound of figure \ref{fig:exclPlot}, extending from the origin (BL) to the kink (K), corresponds to the line $\tilde g_2'=4\,\tilde g_2$ for any $n$, and the kink moves down this line as we increase $n$.
-This bound can actually be understood already at order $n=2$, where we only use the null constraint $\YY_{2,1}$.
+This bound appears already at order $n=2$, where we only use the null constraint $\YY_{2,1}$.
 Indeed, in this case the optimization problem tells us to look for a functional of the form $\vec \alpha=\left(\alpha_1, \,\alpha_2,\, 1,\,\alpha_4\right)$ satisfying

-for all $J$ and $m\geq M$ that maximizes $\alpha_1+\alpha_2\tilde g_2^{(0)}$.
+for all $J$ and $m\geq M$, that maximizes $\alpha_1+\alpha_2\,\tilde g_2^{(0)}$.
 The solution to this problem is given by

 for any value of $\tilde g_2^{(0)}$, resulting in the bound $\tilde g_2'\leq 4\tilde g_2$.
 When further null constraints are included, there is a competition between solutions.
 For small enough $\tilde g_2^{(0)}$ this solution is still optimal, but as $\tilde g_2^{(0)}$ crosses a particular point (the kink), the minimization is suddenly achieved by a functional with nonzero $\alpha_1$ and lower $\alpha_2$.
 This is essentially a first order phase transition, in contrast to the case of \cite{Caron-Huot:2020cmc} (see also \cite{Chiang:2021ziz}), where the transition looks second order with the discontinuity in the second derivative.